 Trading securities are securities that have been purchased by a company for the purposes of realizing a short-term profit.
 Companies do not intend to hold such securities for a long period of time; thus, they will only invest if they believe they have a good chance of being compensated for the risk they are taking.
 A company may choose to speculate on various debt or equity securities if it identifies an undervalued security and wants to capitalize upon the opportunity.

-Trading securities purchased by companies are usually securities that are issued within the company’s industry since they are securities that industry-leading organizations make the most insight about.
+Trading securities purchased by companies are usually securities that are issued within the company’s industry, since these are the securities that industry-leading organizations have the most insight about.
 Any industry trends or impending news announcements can also influence companies to purchase trading securities.

 How are trading securities shown on the balance sheet?